TVs · Resale guide

 Essential Checks

-- Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness from a USB drive or streaming app.
-Look closely for any stuck bright or dark pixels.
+- Run dead pixel test — Play solid colour videos (red, green, blue, white, black) from a USB drive or YouTube at full brightness.
+Look closely for any pixels that are stuck on a colour or completely off.

 - Check for backlight bleeding — Display a pure black screen in a dark room.
-Look for uneven light patches or glow, especially from the edges or corners.
+Look for any light leaking from the edges or corners, indicating uneven backlighting.

-- Check for burn-in — Display a pure white or medium grey screen for a few minutes.
-Look for faint ghost images of logos or static UI elements (less common on Crystal UHD but still worth checking).
+- Check for burn-in — Display a white or medium-grey screen for a few minutes and look for ghost images of static logos (e.g., channel logos, news tickers).
+While less common on Crystal UHD than OLED, it’s still worth checking.

-- Test ALL HDMI ports — Connect a 4K device (like a Fire Stick 4K or laptop) to each HDMI port.
-Switch between them rapidly to check for signal drops or “no signal” errors.
+- Test ALL HDMI ports — Plug in a 4K device (Fire Stick 4K, laptop) into each HDMI port.
+Switch between them rapidly.
+Some sellers might hide that 1-2 ports are dead or intermittent.

-- Test built-in speakers — Play a stereo test video from YouTube or a USB drive to ensure both left and right channels work clearly without distortion.
+- Test built-in speakers — Play a stereo test video (available on YouTube) to ensure both left and right channels are working clearly without distortion.

-- Test smart TV features — Connect to your WiFi, open a few popular apps (Netflix, YouTube), and check loading speed and remote responsiveness.
+- Test smart TV features — Connect to Wi-Fi, open a few apps like Netflix and YouTube, and check loading speed and remote responsiveness.
+Ensure the Smart Hub functions correctly.

 - Check model number — Verify the model number on the back panel sticker matches what the seller claims.
-Look up its original launch details online.
+Look up its original specs online to confirm.

-- Test USB ports — Plug in a pen drive with a video file and try playing it to confirm the USB ports are functional.
+- Test USB ports — Insert a pen drive with a video file and try to play it.
+Check all USB ports if there’s more than one.

-- Check for panel cracks — With the TV off and then on, run your finger gently along all four edges of the panel.
-Look and feel for any hairline cracks or separations that might not be visible when the screen is lit.
+- Check for panel cracks — With the screen off, gently run your finger along all four edges of the panel.
+Hairline cracks might not be visible when the screen is lit but can indicate damage.

-Settings > Support > Device Care > Self Diagnosis > Picture Teston Samsung TVs.
-This runs an internal diagnostic to check for panel issues.
+Settings > Support > Device Care > Self Diagnosis > Picture Test.
+This runs internal diagnostics for display issues.

 Insider Checks

-THE EDGE-RUN FINGER TEST (Panel Separation) With the TV ON showing a white screen, slowly run your finger along all 4 edges of the panel.
-If you feel any ridge, bump, or separation between the panel and the bezel, the panel is separating from the frame.
-This can happen after drops or excessive heat and gets worse.
-This is a major structural issue that can lead to light leakage or complete panel failure, warranting at least a ₹20,000-₹30,000 deduction, if not walking away entirely.
+THE EDGE-RUN FINGER TEST (₹10,000-25,000 cost if present): With the TV ON and showing a white screen, slowly run your finger along all four edges of the panel, feeling for any slight ridge, bump, or separation between the actual display panel and the bezel.
+This reveals if the panel is delaminating or separating from its frame, often due to drops, excessive heat, or manufacturing defects.
+It will only get worse and can lead to light leakage or image distortion.

-THE HDMI HANDSHAKE TEST (Failing HDMI Controller) Plug in a 4K device (like a Fire Stick 4K or a laptop) and switch between ALL HDMI ports rapidly for a minute or two.
-Some TVs have failing HDMI controllers that work fine when left alone but drop the signal or show “no signal” errors during switching.
-This is incredibly frustrating.
-If a port fails this test, expect to deduct ₹5,000-₹8,000 per faulty port, as a main board replacement is costly.
+THE HDMI HANDSHAKE TEST (₹3,000-8,000 cost per port): Plug in a reliable 4K source (like a Fire Stick 4K or a gaming console) and switch between ALL HDMI ports rapidly for a minute or two.
+Observe if any port drops the signal, displays “no signal,” or struggles to re-establish connection.
+A failing HDMI controller or individual port can work fine when left alone but becomes unstable during switching.
+This is incredibly frustrating to deal with later.

 Common Scams to Watch For (India 2026)

-Water Damage from Monsoon Flooding.
-Especially in coastal cities or areas prone to heavy monsoon rains, TVs can suffer water damage.
-Check the rear vents for any water stains, rust on screws, or a musty smell.
-Water damage can cause intermittent issues that are hard to diagnose and costly to repair, often leading to complete failure.
+Water Damage from Monsoon Flooding: Especially in coastal cities or areas prone to heavy monsoon rains, TVs can suffer water damage.
+Check the rear vents for any signs of water stains, rust, or a musty smell.
+Water damage can lead to intermittent failures, short circuits, and a significantly reduced lifespan.

 Seller’s Guide — How to Maximize Your Samsung 75” Crystal UHD TV Resale